 So there's my app.

+You'll note that we went beyond the basics.
 We really decided exactly what we wanted to do by ourselves.

 I handled designs of all those combinations.

 I implemented each design.
 We changed between them dynamically as the app changed size, and also used reusable elements to do it.